jaredcunha/jaredcunha.github.io/src/blog/2020-02-18-redesigning-in-the-open.md

 ---
 ## March 3, 2020

-- Refactored asset paths to use a [simple function](https://css-tricks.com/snippets/sass/simple-asset-helper-functions/) instead.
+- Refactored asset path handling to use a [simple function](https://css-tricks.com/snippets/sass/simple-asset-helper-functions/) instead.
 It's much more elegant solution than the variables I had written.
+- Using [include-media](https://eduardoboucas.github.io/include-media) for handling breakpoints in Sass.
+I was just going to write my own function, but I like its flexibility and how it handles styles that are only applied between two breakpoints.
+As part of this adjustment, thought it was probably not necessary, I have switched my compiler to [Dart Sass](https://sass-lang.com/dart-sass).

 ---
 ## February 20, 2020